wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ViewStateExtensions.md

-# View State Extensions - VSM Reference
+# View State Extensions

-An instruction on making your View State fit the needs of your View
+An instruction on making your VSM View State fit the needs of your View

 ## Overview